igvteam/igv-webapp/README.md

   ]
 }
 ```

-Menu files specify a label for the menu, an optional description of the menu,  and a list of tracks configurations or a type property.
+The label of each menu item is specifed in the track configuration file, along with an optional description, and either a list of one or more tracks or a type property.
-The example below defines a menu labeled "Annotations" with a single entry, a BED file of gene annotations.
-For a complete description of track configuration objects see the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Tracks-2.0).
+The example below defines a menu item labeled "Annotations" with a single track, a BED file of gene annotations.
+The details of the track are defined by a track configuration object as documented in the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Tracks-2.0).

 ```json
 {